JoannaGriffiths/Evolutionary_Change_in_Eastern_Oyster/README.md

-# Scripts and data from Griffiths, J.S. et al. (in review) Experimental evolution reveals standing genetic variation for salinity tolerance in the eastern oyster.
+# Scripts and data from Griffiths, J.S. et al. (in review) Evolutionary change in the Eastern oyster, *Crassostrea virginica*, following low salinity exposure.

 ## PCoA Analysis